 The reason saving up for a first house is such a challenge for many people is they are paying high rents while trying to save for a down payment.
 Somehow any down payment savings seem to vanish when a financial emergency arises.

 One solution, if you can’t afford to buy in your area on a realistic timeline, is to look at houses in a lower cost of living area.
 But what will help you even more is moving into an area where housing is cheaper while you’re still renting.

 This serves two purposes.
 One is it forces you to adapt your lifestyle and maybe your career to accommodate the new location.
 It's a trial run to see if you can really commit to a house there.

 The other purpose of downgrading your housing is it will allow saving more each month because your rent will be lower.

 4. Purchase a Less Expensive House

 This is the fourth and last strategy to come to if you are still just not able to save up for the down payment you need.
 In this case, you will need to lower the cost of a home you can buy.

 You need to weigh this against the first strategy, which is to just save for longer before jumping into buying a house.
-Buying a cheaper house is just not possible for some situations.
-Large families need more room and the location of many jobs dictate that you live in higher cost of living areas.
+Buying a cheaper house is just not possible in some situations.
+Large families need more room, and the location of many jobs dictates that you live in higher cost of living areas.

-Remember this in not about your neighbor, your friends or your classmates, this is about you, your family and the budget that reflects your values.
-Keep your focus on improving your financial situation and you will see results.
+Remember, this is not about your neighbor, your friends, or your classmates; this is about you, your family, and the budget that reflects your values.
+Keep your focus on improving your financial situation, and you will see results.

 © 2018 Katy Medium